yassine-thlija/To-Do-List-app-with-streamlit/README.md

 # A simple To-Do List app made with Streamlit
 - This app is still in development, but the source code is there for anyone to use
 - For now the idea is to make a weekly To-Do List, to help myself be organized
-- The app is public right now, can't guarantee it will always be: *https://to-do-list-app.streamlit.app/*
+- The app is public for now, can't guarantee it will always be: *https://to-do-list-app.streamlit.app/*

 **How It looks like:**
 - With no Tasks: